cran/elo/README.md

 library(elo)
 ```

 Please see the vignette for examples.
+Note that v1.0.0 is very much not backwards-compatible.

 # Naming Schema